k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

   If still needed, project version can be manually added to the k2proj.xml (at `<ProjectVersion>` element), so that it will be reflected later in the version command result on the deployed server.
 As Studio validations cannot be run in such case, there is no guarantee that the version shown in the version command's result does really represent the version, that was manually added and saved.

-  Manual update shall not be done when working with GIT and with the project version mechanism.
+A manual update shall not be done when working with GIT and with the project version mechanism.